 However, do be sure to pick a can that is BPA-free and that contains pumpkin puree, not pie mix.
 The latter typically contains sugar, which you want to avoid.
 I prefer the brand called Farmer’s Market.

 Not interested in the canned pumpkin?
 Fresh pumpkin can be cooked in the same way as squash.
 Simply cut it into chunks, peel, and roast or boil until tender.
 You can also cut it in half and bake it in the oven.
 Sprinkle with butter or coconut oil and your favorite spice or make your own puree in the food processor.
 Add it to any dish you fancy.

 Don’t Forget the Seeds!

-Pumpkin seeds are also a good source of protein, fiber, and tryptophan, the amino acid that is converted into the critical mood regulating neurotransmitter serotonin.
+Pumpkin seeds are also a good source of protein, fiber, and tryptophan, the amino acid that is converted into the critical mood-regulating neurotransmitter serotonin.
 As well as vitamin E, iron, magnesium, potassium, copper, manganese and zinc.
-Which means they’re also good for your heart, liver, immune system, brain, mental health, endocrine system, prostate health and energy production.
+This means they’re also good for your heart, liver, immune system, brain, mental health, endocrine system, prostate health, and energy production.

-Unlike the flesh, the seed is a also a good source of fat.
+Unlike the flesh, the seed is also a good source of fat.
 They are also low-carb.